querkmachine/beeps.website/src/blog/2023-02-07-building-a-bat-bot.md

 Another issue occurred the next day where an image was rejected by the API because it was too large.
 Unusually, this wasn't because of filesize, but because of the image's 'physical' dimensions.
 In this case, the image was 5184&times;3456 pixels in size.

-This was a bit weird, as Mastodon's API docs make no mention of any such limitation, and the more 'user friendly' user guide [only mentions the default configuration's 8 megabyte filesize limit](https://docs.joinmastodon.org/user/posting/#media).
+This was a bit weird, as Mastodon's API docs make no mention of any such limitation, and the more 'user-friendly' user guide [only mentions the default configuration's 8 megabyte filesize limit](https://docs.joinmastodon.org/user/posting/#media).

 It turns out that Mastodon _does_ have a limitation on the dimensions of uploaded images, [the (hardcoded!) `MAX_MATRIX_LIMIT` setting](https://github.com/mastodon/mastodon/blob/main/app/models/concerns/attachmentable.rb#L8), which is simply the pixel area of the image: width multiplied by height.